Prospective undergraduate students

 - Those interested in the UW Honors Program Admissions Scholarships should connect with the Honors Program directly for admission information and details.

-- A small number of prospective students are selected for Freshman Direct Admission into the Foster School of Business and into a few Engineering programs, among other departments.
-Once selected for direct admission, students will receive additional information about whether they have been selected for departmental scholarships.
+- Some academic departments and colleges offer direct admission, for example Foster School of Business and Engineering programs, among other departments.
+Once selected for admission, students in those programs will receive additional information about whether they have been selected for departmental scholarships.

 - Incoming freshman student-athletes can access information about UW athletic programs and how they support student-athletes at GoHuskies.com.